-These of course depend on your itinerary, but just to give you an idea, I chose a sample trip and costed it out.
-This imaginary trip would leave New York in March 2019 (prices based on October 2018 economy fares).
+These of course depend on your itinerary, but just to give you an idea, I chose a sample trip and costed it out (in 2019 prices).

 Oneworld: $5,938.96 USD (does not include a stop in Fiji, since it’s not covered by Oneworld)

 Star Alliance: $6,103.00 USD (includes stop in Fiji)

 Skyteam: $6772.00 USD (omitted stop in Fiji due to mileage restriction in economy)